LedgerHQ/app-u2f/tests/speculos/README.md

 Custom pytest options
 ```
-    --device <device>           run the test on the specified device [nanos,nanox,nanosp,all].
+    --device <device>           run the test on the specified device [nanos,nanox,nanosp,stax,all].
 This parameter is mandatory
     --display                 on Speculos, enables the display of the app screen using QT
     --golden_run              on Speculos, screen comparison functions will save the current screen instead of comparing
     --transport <transport>   run the test above the transport [U2F, HID].
 U2F is the default